BrightcoveOS/android-player-samples/README.md

 * [Basic Sample App](https://github.com/BrightcoveOS/android-player-samples/tree/master/brightcove-exoplayer/BasicSampleApp): This app shows how to setup the Brightcove ExoPlayer to play.

+* [Basic Cast Sample App with Brightcove Cast Receiver](https://github.com/BrightcoveOS/android-player-samples/tree/master/brightcove-exoplayer/BasicCastBrightcoveReceiverSampleApp): This adds Google Chromecast support to the Brightcove Native Player SDK for Android, and demonstrates integration with the upated Brightcove Cast Receiver app v2.0.
+Please refer to the Release Notes in the v6.16.0 release of the Brightcove Native Player SDK for Android for more information.

-* [Basic Cast Sample App](https://github.com/BrightcoveOS/android-player-samples/tree/master/brightcove-exoplayer/BasicCastSampleApp): This adds Google Chromecast support to the Brightcove Native Player SDK for Android.
-Please note that there is limited support for certain VideoCloud features.
-Please refer to the Release Notes in the v6.3.0 release of the Brightcove Native Player SDK for Android for more information.
+* [Basic Cast Sample App with Google Cast Receiver](https://github.com/BrightcoveOS/android-player-samples/tree/master/brightcove-exoplayer/BasicCastGoogleReceiverSampleApp): This adds Google Chromecast support to the Brightcove Native Player SDK for Android, and demonstrates integration with Google's Demo Receiver app.
+Please refer to the Release Notes in the v6.16.0 release of the Brightcove Native Player SDK for Android for more information.

 * [FreeWheel Sample App](https://github.com/BrightcoveOS/android-player-samples/tree/master/brightcove-exoplayer/FreeWheelSampleApp): This app shows how to use the Brightcove ExoPlayer with FreeWheel ads.